 - Training that may have biased a hearing panel against the accused.

-So where does this leave students at private universities?
+So where does this leave due process rights for students at private universities?

 At private universities, students’ rights are primarily contractual.
 In many states, university handbooks actually create a contractual relationship between students and their universities.
 This means that while private universities have broad discretion to adopt whatever procedures they want for deciding campus conduct cases, they must, generally speaking, follow those procedures.
 For example, if a university’s student handbook promises students five days’ notice before a hearing, but gives a student only one day, that university may have breached its contract with the student.